Gosforth: Commerce

 Gosforth Shopping Centre, showing Sainsbury's at left.
 There is a car park on the roof.

 Gosforth High Street has been home to local shops for over a hundred years.
-Shops on the High Street include a branch of Boots, Thorpes (a well established local hardware store), estate agents, hairdressers and banks, among many others.
 In 1979 the Gosforth Shopping Centre opened on the High Street and connects to Gosforth Central Park; shops here include a Sainsbury's and a WHSmith.
 There is also a branch of Virgin Money and a Cancer Research charity shop.
 The park was created on the site of a former nursery for £10,000 and opened on 6 August 1932.
 A theatre stood on part of the site of the Gosforth Shopping Centre.
 The stage faced the park and a huge door could be opened to entertain an outdoor audience.
 The theatre was damaged in a fire shortly before the Shopping Centre was built.

 Many shops have come and gone from Gosforth High Street over the years, including familiar names such as: Robinson's Pet Shop which was near Elmfield Road; Boydell's Toys on the corner of Hawthorn Road; Maynard's sweet shop, the Toddle Inn Cafe and Laidlaw's hardware and decorating store – all of which were situated opposite the junction with St Nicholas Avenue; and Moods – a stationery and gift shop – which stood where the Gosforth Centre is now, opposite Ivy Road.

-The High Street had a Woolworths store, which closed on 3 January 2009, due to the company being in administration.
+The high street had a Woolworths store, which closed on 3 January 2009, due to the company being in administration.
 On 10 December the former Woolworths store reopened as a Co-operative Food store, after plans to change the store into an Italian restaurant were rejected.
 The branch closed in 2016, being replaced with a McColls convenience store, which has also now closed.

-The car park on the corner of the High Street and Salters Road is the former site of a primary school.
+The car park on the corner of the high street and Salters Road is the former site of a primary school.

 Gosforth Shopping Centre is owned by Drum who purchased it in 2016 for £12.25 million.
 Its previous owner for more than a decade was Graham Wylie, co-founder of the Sage Group, which itself was headquartered just outside Gosforth in the North Park development, who had bought it for £9.25 million.